-\emph{Baselines.} We carefully select six baselines methods that encompass different perspectives on belief separation: \begin{itemize} \item \emph{Random} labelling is a trivial baseline.
-It annotates posts randomly by belief, giving equal probability to each label.
-Other baselines should at least beat this. \item \emph{Sentiment140}\cite{Sentiment140} and SANN \cite{zhang2014explicit} are content-aware solutions based on language or sentiment models.
-In the implementation, each of the claims is a query through Sentiment140 API that respond with a polarity score: 0, 2 or 4.
-For SANN, it outputs three polarity labels, which we regard as three clusters.
+We carefully select seven baseline methods that encompass different perspectives on belief separation: \begin{itemize} \item \emph{Random}: A trivial baseline that annotates posts randomly, giving equal probability to each label. \item \emph{DBSCAN}\cite{darwish2020unsupervised}: A density-based clustering technique that extracts user-level features and performs DBSCAN for unsupervised user stance detection in Twitter.
+In this paper, we use DBSCAN and then map the user stance to claim stances with majority voting, as a baseline. \item \emph{Sentiment140}\cite{Sentiment140} and SANN \cite{zhang2014explicit}: Content-aware solutions based on language or sentiment models.
+In the implementation, each of the claims is a query through Sentiment140 API, which responds with a polarity score.
+SANN similarly outputs three polarity labels.

-\item \emph{H-NCut} \cite{zhou2007learning,li2017inhomogeneous}, where the bipartite structure of the source-claim network is formulated as a hypergraph.
-Claims are nodes and sources are hyperedges.
-Our problem is thus viewed as a hypergraph/overlapping community detection problem, where community nodes represent posts.
-The detected overlapping communities are thus interpreted as a grouping of posts by (overlapping) beliefs.
-We implement \emph{H-NCut}, a hypergraph normalized cut algorithm from spectral clustering perspective,

-\item \emph{Polarization} \cite{al2017unveiling} is a relevant baselines that uses an NMF-based solution for social network belief extraction to separate biased and neutral claims. \item \emph{NMTF} is a baseline with a learnable mixture matrix.
+\item \emph{H-NCut} \cite{zhou2007learning}: The method views the bipartite structure of the source-claim network as a hypergraph, where claims are nodes and sources are hyperedges.
+The problem is thus seen as a hypergraph community detection problem, where community nodes represent posts.
+We implement \emph{H-NCut}, a hypergraph normalized cut algorithm. \item \emph{Polarization} \cite{al2017unveiling}: A baseline that uses an NMF-based solution for social network belief extraction to separate biased and neutral claims. \item \emph{NMTF}: A baseline with a learnable mixture matrix.
 We compare our model with it to demonstrate that pure learning without a prior is not enough to unveil the true belief overlap structure in real-world applications. \end{itemize}

-Different variants of BSMF are further evaluated to verify the effectiveness of message similarity interpolation (the M-module) and social graph convolution (the S-module).
-The final version is called BSMF.
-It incorporates both modules.
-Models without the M-module or the S-module are named BSMF-M and BSMF-S, respectively, while BSMF-MS denotes running our algorithm without either module.
+Different variants of BSMF are also evaluated to verify the effectiveness of message similarity interpolation (the M-module) and social graph convolution (the S-module).
+BSMF incorporates both modules.
+Models without the M-module or the S-module are named $\mbox{BSMF}_{M^-}$ and $\mbox{BSMF}_{S^-}$, respectively, while $\mbox{BSMF}_{MS^-}$ denotes the model without either module.